QuBo23/commands/README.md

 </div>

 # Commands:
-## To use Utilities, you can either mention it, or you can simply use it's prefix, which is `u!`
+## To use Utilities+, you can either mention it, or you can simply use it's prefix, which is `u!`

 =====================